pqrs-org/Karabiner-Elements/DEVELOPMENT.md

 # The difference of event posting methods

+## IOKit device report in kext

+It requires posting HID events.<br />
+The IOHIKeyboard processes the reports by passing reports to `handleReport`.

+`karabiner_grabber` uses this method by using `Karabiner-VirtualHIDDevice`.

+Note: `handleReport` fails to treat events which usage page are `kHIDPage_AppleVendorKeyboard` or `kHIDPage_AppleVendorTopCase` on macOS 10.11 or earlier.

 ## IOKit call IOHIKeyboard::dispatchKeyboardEvent in kext

 It requires posting HID usage page and usage.
-`karabiner_grabber` uses this method by using `Karabiner-VirtualHIDDevice`.

 Caution: IOHIDValue observers cannot receive events that are posted via `dispatchKeyboardEvent`.

-## IOKit device report in kext

-It requires posting HID events.<br />
-The IOHIKeyboard processes the reports by passing reports to `handleReport`.

 ## IOHIDPostEvent